 Zack Ruskin is an award-winning drugs and culture reporter living in San Francisco.
 His bylines on weed, music, books and more can be found at Leafly, San Francisco Chronicle, Variety, KQED, Cannabis Now, Rolling Stone, Vanity Fair, California Leaf Magazine, and numerous other publications.
-For six years, he wrote SF Weekly’s “Pacific Highs” cannabis column, which was recognized with a 2020 California Journalism Award in the Best Column category.
+From 2016-2021, he wrote SF Weekly’s “Pacific Highs” cannabis column, which was recognized with a California Journalism Award in the Best Column category (2020).
 Follow him on Twitter: @zackruskin.

 • 2020 California Journalism Award, Best Column (Fifth Place, Over 400,000 Monthly Visitors) for SF Weekly’s “Pacific Highs” Column